Top 10 Best Fighters of All Time

 Hands down, the best MMA fighter I have ever watched.
 He's incredible to watch.
 Just imagine fighting him.
 He's so explosive, yet so relaxed.
 He can fight and be dangerous in every position.
 If you think you have him, think twice.
 He's able to escape every submission, and his ground and pound is more unique than anything else.

-He's great standing up and on the ground.
+He's great both standing up and on the ground.
 He can take any kind of punishment, but in the end, he escapes every dangerous position and finds a way to win every single time.
 His striking is phenomenal.
 His Jiu-Jitsu is amazing.
-He's been undefeated for 10 years straight, and nobody understands how he was able to manage that.
+He was undefeated for 10 years straight, and nobody understands how he was able to manage that.
 I don't think we'll ever see a more confident, straightforward fighter like Fedor.
 He's unique.
 He just amazes me.
 Long live the Last Emperor!

-9 Anderson Silva Anderson da Silva (born April 14, 1975) is a Brazilian professional mixed martial artist currently signed with the Ultimate Fighting Championship (UFC).
-He is a former UFC Middleweight Champion and had the longest title reign in UFC history at 2,457 days.
-This started in 2006 and ended in 2013 and included a UFC record 16 consecutive victories in that span.
-UFC president Dana White, UFC commentator... read more
+Anderson da Silva (born April 14, 1975) is a Brazilian former professional mixed martial artist.
+He is a former UFC Middleweight Champion who held the longest title reign in UFC history, lasting 2,457 days.
+This reign began in 2006 and ended in 2013, including a record-setting 16 consecutive UFC victories.... read more

 I saw that Bisping beat him in 2016, but it seems Bisping was on a really hot streak during that time.
 From what I can find in terms of historical success, Silva has consistently dominated for a fairly respectable reign.